Work as an SI Leader

 at Lund University

-As an SI Leader, you will hold SI sessions at the University or an upper secondary school.
-SI sessions are linked to a university course or an upper secondary school subject and are held once a week.
+As an SI Leader, you will hold SI sessions at the University.
+SI sessions are linked to a university course and are held once a week.

 What does an SI Leader’s work involve?

-Together with a group of 10–15 pupils/students you review material from lessons/lectures during a series of SI sessions.
+Together with a group of 10–15 students you review presented material in a challenging course during a series of SI sessions.
 Each SI session lasts for 1–2 hours.
 You act as group leader and get the group to work together, and address and solve problems.
 You are engaged for one semester or longer.

 Below is a more detailed description of an SI Leader’s work before and during an SI session.